Consolidated Lithium Metals (CVE:CLM) Shares Down 20% – What’s Next?

-Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report)’s share price dropped 20% during trading on Monday .
-The company traded as low as C$0.04 and last traded at C$0.04.
-Approximately 526,313 shares were traded during trading, an increase of 80% from the average daily volume of 292,839 shares.
+Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report)’s stock price was down 20% on Monday .
+The stock traded as low as C$0.04 and last traded at C$0.04.
+Approximately 526,313 shares were traded during mid-day trading, an increase of 80% from the average daily volume of 292,839 shares.
 The stock had previously closed at C$0.05.

 Consolidated Lithium Metals Price Performance